 Schooner C. Gearing

-C. Gearing, Schooner, of 106 tons, 90.4 x 20.3 x 7.9, built 1869 at Cooper's Wharf, Port Milford by John Tait for Colin Gearing and George Hicks; Capt Frank Duetta was first Master, Capt Beaupre later.
-Later owned by Capt Wm Lobb.
-She carried 9000 bushels and had a reputation for being fast; carried grain Port Milford and Wellington to Oswego.
+C. Gearing, a two-masted schooner, registered number 4 in Picton on 13 September 1869, of 106 tons, 90.4 x 20.3 x 7.9, built 1869 at Cooper's Wharf, Port Milford by John Tait for Colin Gearing and George Hicks; Capt Frank Duetta was first Master, Capt Beaupre later.
+Later owned by Capt William Egerton Lobb (1843-1931).
+She carried 9000 bushels and had a reputation for being fast; she is remembered for carrying grain from Port Milford, Wellington and other ports to Oswego.

 Ran aground Aug.
 14, 1888 on Poplar Point with a freight of plaster and stone; got off.